dbushell/dbushell-2k15/src/data/blog/2014/2014-07-09-how-i-built-a-static-site-generator.md

 Checkout **[dbushell-grunt-Mustatic](https://github.com/dbushell/dbushell-grunt-mustatic)** on GitHub.

-<p class="p--small">I've prefixed the name with `dbushell-` to indicate it's still very much a work in progress.
+🤫 I've prefixed the name with `dbushell-` to indicate it's still very much a work in progress.
 It's likely to follow an unpredictable roadmap.
-All code is under the MIT license!</p>
+All code is under the MIT license!